The Watchtower

-The Watchtower Announcing Jehovah's Kingdom is an illustrated religious magazine, published by the Watch Tower Bible and Tract Society of Pennsylvania.
+The Watchtower Announcing Jehovah's Kingdom, more commonly known as The Watchtower, is an illustrated religious magazine, published by the Watch Tower Bible and Tract Society of Pennsylvania.
 Jehovah's Witnesses distribute The Watchtower—Public Edition, along with its companion magazine, Awake!.

-The Watch Tower Society reports circulation of 36.3 million per issue for The Watchtower—Public Edition in 419 languages, with one new issue produced annually.
+The Watch Tower Society reports a circulation of 31.744 million per issue for The Watchtower—Public Edition in 461 languages, with one new issue produced annually.
 The Watchtower—Study Edition, used at congregation meetings, is published monthly.

 History

 The magazine was started by Charles Taze Russell in July 1879 under the title Zion's Watch Tower and Herald of Christ's Presence.
 According to its first issue, the magazine's original purpose was to draw attention to Russell's belief that people of the time were "living 'in the last days' 'the day of the Lord'—'the end' of the Gospel age," and that "the dawn of the 'new' age, are facts not only discernible by the close student of the Word, led by the spirit, but the outward signs recognizable by the world bear the same testimony."

-In 1909 the name was changed to The Watch Tower and Herald of Christ's Presence.
+In 1909, the name was changed to The Watch Tower and Herald of Christ's Presence.
 In 1920, the Watch Tower Society reprinted all issues from 1879–1919 in seven volumes, known as the Watchtower Reprints, which have since been reprinted by various Bible Student groups.
-On 15 October 1931, the magazine was renamed The Watchtower and Herald of Christ's Presence; in January 1939, The Watchtower and Herald of Christ's Kingdom; from March 1939 until the present, its full name has been The Watchtower Announcing Jehovah's Kingdom.
+On October 15, 1931, the magazine was renamed The Watchtower and Herald of Christ's Presence; on January 1, 1939, The Watchtower and Herald of Christ's Kingdom; from March 1, 1939 until the present, its full name has been The Watchtower Announcing Jehovah's Kingdom.